-Section 9.4: Community Housing Overlay District s
+11 Section 9.4: Community Housing Overlay Districts

-9.4.1 Purpose
+12 9.4.1 Purpose

-The purpose of the Community Housing Overlay Districts (CHOD) is to allow multi-family housing as of right in accordance with Section 3A of the Zoning Act (Massachusetts General Laws Chapter 40A), preserve the character of the Town, minimize the impact to the community, and add options for multi-family dwellings.
+- 13 The purpose of the Community Housing Overlay Districts (CHOD) is to allow multi-family - housing as of right in accordance with Section 3A of the Zoning Act (Massachusetts General - Laws Chapter 40A), preserve the character of the Town, minimize the impact to the - community, and add options for multi-family housing.

-9.4.2 Establishment and Applicability
+17 9.4.2 Establishment and Applicability

-This CHOD is a combination of multiple districts with a total land area of approximately 39.7 acres in size that is superimposed over the underlying zoning district(s) and is shown on the Overlay maps entitled [TBD].
-Zoning Map.

-- 1. Applicability of CHOD.
-An applicant may develop multi-family housing located within a CHOD in accordance with the provisions of this Section 9.4.

-- 2. Underlying Zoning.
+- 18 This CHOD is a combination of multiple districts with a total land area of approximately 39.7 - acres in size that is superimposed over the underlying zoning district(s) and is shown on the - Community Housing Overlay District Maps, dated [Date], and on file in the Office of the Town - Clerk (hereinafter "the CHOD Maps"). - 1.
+Applicability of CHOD.
+An applicant may develop multi-family housing located within a CHOD in accordance with the provisions of this Section 9.4. - 2.
+Underlying Zoning.
 The CHOD is an overlay district superimposed on underlying zoning districts.
 The regulations for use, dimensions, and all other provisions of the Zoning Bylaw governing the respective underlying zoning district(s) shall remain in full force, except for uses allowed as of right or by special permit in the CHOD.
-Uses that are not identified in Section 9.4 are governed by the requirements of the underlying zoning district(s).

-- 3. Districts.
-The CHOD contains the following four districts and four sub-districts, all of which are shown on the CHOD Boundary Map:

-- a.
-Lower Pine Street to Powder House District

-- i.
-Newport to Powder House Sub-district

-- ii.
-Lower Pine Street Sub-district
+Uses that are not identified in Section 9.4 are governed by the requirements of the underlying zoning district(s). - 3.
+Districts.
+The CHOD contains the following four districts and four sub-districts, all of which are shown on the CHOD Maps: - a.
+Lower Pine Street to Powder House District - i.
+Newport and Powder House Sub-district - ii.
+Lower Pine Street Sub-district - b.

-- b.
 Allen to Lincoln District

-- c.
+36 c.
 Beach Street to Sea Street District

-- i.
-Summer Street Sub-district
+37 i.
+Beach Street Sub-district

-- ii.
+38 ii.
 Sea Street Sub-district

-- d.
+39 d.
 Beaver Dam Road District